ryoqun/rubinius/web/_posts/2013-03-20-profiling-jitted-ruby-code-with-oprofile.markdown

                    :
                    :forever

 We're using OProfile, a profiling software.
-By this blog post, I'll show you how to profile using it!
+In this blog post, I'll show you how to profile using it!

 ### What's OProfile?

 It's a very useful profiling tool available on Linux.
 It's a sampling-based one.
 That means there is absolutely no change to Rubinius and your Ruby code to profile.
 Just run it as you normally do.
-Also, the overhead of profile is minimal.
+Also, the overhead of profiling is minimal.

 This is contrasted to measuring-based profiling.
-Ruby's built-in profiler belongs to it.
-And you should be aware of the way-too-much overhead. ;)
+Rubinius's built-in profiler and ruby-prof are both examples of measuring profilers.
+This means the overhead is much bigger and can skew results because of that.

 Basically, it works by reporting how many individual profiled items are sampled compared to the overall total samples.
 It doesn't measure elapsed time.
 It's